atheros/node-advanced-pool/README.md

 An object received in _client_ callback should either be released with the _release()_ method or marked as bad object with _removeBadObject()_ method.

+Client can receive the following errors: (Error.name property)

+- _TimeoutError_ when the request times out.
+- _OverflowError_ when the request queue gets filled.
+- _CloseError_ when the pool gets closed.

 **Example:**